Snipes (video game)

 Snipes (diminutive for Snipers) is a text-mode networked computer game that was created in 1983 by SuperSet Software.
 Snipes is officially credited as being the original inspiration for NetWars.
-It was one of the earliest text mode multi player games, running on Novell NetWare systems.
+It is one of the earliest text mode multi player games, running on Novell NetWare systems.

 Gameplay

 The objective of the game is to control the creature by moving it around a maze to destroy snipes and their hives, and/or destroy other networked players.

 The player must first specify the number of snipes, hives and difficulty before they play.
 Each game is different because the computer generates a random new maze.